wgy1027/postFireSeverityAssessment/postFire/Post-Fire-Literature.md

 Main content:
 In this work, an unmixing-based methodology was evaluated in three Mediterranean study areas to estimate burn severity from medium spatial resolution optical satellite data.
 Post-fire Landsat 5 Thematic Mapper (TM) images were unmixed into four fraction images: non-photosynthetic vegetation and ash (NPV–Ash), green vegetation (GV), soil and shade using Multiple Endmember Spectral Mixture Analysis (MESMA).
 MESMA decomposes each pixel using different combinations of potential endmembers, overcoming the Linear Spectral Mixture Analysis limitation of using the same number of endmembers to model all image pixels.
 Next, a decision tree was used to classify the shade normalized fraction images into four classes: unburned and low, moderate, and high levels of burn severity.
 Finally, the burn severity estimates were validated using error matrix, producer and user accuracies per class, and κ statistic.

-## Mapping post-fire forest regeneration and vegetation recovery using a combination of very high spatial resolution and hyperspectral satellite imagery
-Year: 2013

-Main content:
-The aim of this work was to map post-fire forest regeneration and vegetation recovery on the Mediterranean island of Thasos by using a combination of very high spatial (VHS) resolution (QuickBird) and hyperspectral (EO-1 Hyperion) imagery and by employing object-based image analysis.
-More specifically, the work focused on (1) the separation and mapping of three major post-fire classes (forest regeneration, other vegetation recovery, unburned vegetation) existing within the fire perimeter, and (2) the differentiation and mapping of the two main forest regeneration classes, namely, Pinus brutia regeneration, and Pinus nigra regeneration.
-The data used in this study consisted of satellite images and field observations of homogeneous regenerated and revegetated areas.

-## Long-Term Satellite Detection of Post-Fire Vegetation Trends in Boreal Forests of China
-Year: 2013

 ## Landscape-scale effects of fire severity on mixed-conifer and red fir forest structure in Yosemite National Park
 Year: 2013

 Main content:
 We estimated and stratified burned area by fire severity using the Landsat-derived Relativized differenced Normalized Burn Ratio (RdNBR).
 Airborne LiDAR data, acquired in July 2010, measured the vertical and horizontal structure of canopy material and landscape patterning of canopy patches and gaps.

-## Forest Fire Monitoring in Nagarjunasagar-Srisailam Tiger Reserve, Andhra Pradesh, India Using Geospatial Techniques
-Year: 2013

-Main content:
-In order to prepare the forest burnt area map and analyse fire prone areas in Nagarjunasagar-Srisailam Tiger Reserve (NSTR), Andhra Pradesh, India using multi-temporal satellite data, Unsupervised classification and visual image interpretation techniques were used.

 ## Synergy of VSWIR (0.4–2.5 μm) and MTIR (3.5–12.5 μm) data for post-fire assessments
 Year: 2012

 We have used MODIS/ASTER (MASTER) airborne simulator data over the 2011 Canyon fire in California, USA to evaluate the potential synergy between visible to short-wave infrared (VSWIR, 0.4–2.5 μm) and mid to thermal infrared (MTIR, 3.5–12.5 μm) data in a post-fire assessment task.
 We applied Multiple Endmember Spectral Mixture Analysis (MESMA) inputting five endmembers: char, green vegetation, non-photosynthetic vegetation (NPV), substrate and shadow.

-## Spectral mixture analysis to assess post-fire vegetation regeneration using Landsat Thematic Mapper imagery_ Accounting for soil brightness variation
-Year: 2012

 ## Monitoring Trends and Burn Severity (MTBS): Monitoring Wildfire Activity for the Past Quarter Century Using Landsat Data
 Year: 2012

 Considering the MTBS project, which produces geospatial and tabular data using a consistent protocol for fire trend analysis at a range of spatial, temporal, and thematic scales, have huge contribution, this paper reviews the objectives of the MTBS project, describes the data sets and information provided, and presents results of the analysis of the 1984-2010 MTBS data set for the United States.

-## Fire Damage Assessment in Sardinia the use of ALOSPALSAR data for post fre effects management
-Year: 2012

-## Assessing post-fire vegetation recovery using red–near infrared vegetation indices_ Accounting for background and vegetation variability
-Year: 2012

 ## An alternative spectral index for rapid fire severity assessments
 Year: 2012